Stroke Treatment plan

 Who is this rehabilitation for?

-CVA rehabilitation is for people who experience permanent limitations in daily life due to stroke.
+Neurological rehabilitation is for people who experience permanent limitations in daily life due to stroke.
 It is important to look how life was before the stroke.
 How was your daily life organised?
 What was your social life like?

 Individual treatment plan